 - 1. Completed application form and application fee payment - 2.
 Supporting documents - 3.
-Face to face interview with family and child if within Thailand, online interviews to be used if family is not within Thailand. - 4.
-Screening assessment required (K3- Grade 2) - 5.
-Reports for the current and previous year of study (from K3 Gr.2) - 6.
-Students entering K1 should be toilet trained
+Face to face interview with family and child if within Thailand, online interviews to be used if family is not within Thailand - 4.
+Students entering K1 should be toilet trained - 5.
+Screening assessment required (K3- Grade 2) - 6.
+Reports for the current and previous year of study (from K3 Grade 2)

-The admissions procedures for students wishing to enter Grade 3 to Grade 12 involve the submission of the following;
+The admissions procedures for students wishing to enter Grade 3 to Grade 12 involve the submission of the following:

 - 1. Completed application form and application fee payment - 2.
-Reports for the current and previous year of study (High School must submit all reports from Gr.
-9 and beyond) - 3.
+Reports for the current and previous year of study (High School must submit all reports from Grade 9 and beyond) - 3.
 Face to face interview with family and child if within Thailand, online interviews to be used if family is not within Thailand. - 4.
 Relevant test and examination results - 5.
-In person admissions test for Language and Math upon arrival
+In person admissions test for English Language and Math upon arrival